ErikG25/erikgimenez.github.io/_pages/about.md

 title: "About Me"
 ---

-I am Erik Giménez, a physics student specializing in quantum systems and condensed matter...
+I am Erik Giménez, a physics student specializing in theoretical physics.